 Established in 2013, AU’s Office of Diversity and Inclusion (ODI) aims to provide strategic direction and guidance to the university community as it relates to diversity, equity and inclusion.

 Over the course of its seven-year history at AU, ODI has gone through several changes, not the least of which were three major changes in office leadership.
 Augusta University created an inaugural Chief Diversity Officer (CDO) in 2015.
-Dr. Townsend joined the AU family in 2019 and now represents the first, full-time Chief Diversity Officer for the university.

 Purpose: ODI helps units campus-wide foster practices that optimize the contributions of groups and individuals by supporting the engagement and development of all faculty, staff, students and patients.